 That is how a good friendship needs to be.
-A good friendship builds up your relationship with God.
+A good friendship builds up your relationship with Jesus Christ.
 But a friendship should never be the cornerstone of your relationship with God.

-I know it can feel very isolating when the friend who disappointed you is also the friend you go to church with.
+I know it can feel very isolating when the friend who disappointed you is also the friend you are a fellow church member with.
 It can make you take the magnifying glass to all your Christian relationships in an unfair way.
-It can make you harshly judge how all your Christian friends and acquaintances carry themselves in life.
-In turn, it can make you be more judgmental of yourself.
+It can make you harshly judge how all your Christian friends and acquaintances carry themselves on a daily basis.
+In turn, it can make you be more judgmental of your own life.